bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Speaker 1: 00:22:28

-I just think it's It boils down to wallet developers, right?
+I just think it boils down to wallet developers, right?
 Like no user of Bitcoin out there is like, I'm not sitting here writing mini scripts to manage my coins and I'm a core dev.
 Like it doesn't work that way.
 You use some wallet software that you trust, hopefully that you've vetted somehow.
 And so I think really when you're working on a proposal like this, you're thinking about how can I make it easy for wallet developers to actually adopt this stuff and implement it safely?
-And yeah, and like the guys are saying, how can I mesh with the existing ecosystem things like mini script and output descriptors?
+And yeah, and like the guys are saying, how can I mesh with the existing ecosystem things like miniscript and output descriptors?

 Speaker 0: 00:23:05

-OK, so I mean, you know, output descriptors just seem to be like now the show.
+So I mean, output descriptors just seem to be like now the show.
 And then we got into mini script was essentially like just a fancy way of doing output descriptors.

 Speaker 3: 00:23:15